plasmatech8/algorand-practice/99_contract_practice/README.md

 * Sending ASAs from contract to user
 * Permissions (ensure that user is this person)

+Task: Create `CHEATSHEET.md`

 Task: Make snippets below demonstrating each tasks.

 Task: Make section for GOAL and PythonSDK

+Task: Make a `Makefile` which makes it easy to setup a private network + deploy + test/interact

 To check out:
 * Algo Contract General